-DNS cache poisoning is a cyber attack that tricks your computer into thinking it’s going to the correct address, but it’s not.
+Domain Name Server (DNS) Spoofing is a cyber attack that tricks your computer into thinking it’s going to the correct website, but it’s not.
 Attackers use DNS cache poisoning to hijack internet traffic and steal user credentials or personal data.

 Get the Free Pen Testing Active Directory Environments EBook